Technigo/project-happy-thoughts/README.md

 # Happy Thoughts

 The assignment this week was to create a social media "wall" where happy thoughts can be posted.
 This is created with fetching data from an API and POSTing new data in a form.
-This is created with seperate components in React.
+This is also created with seperate components in React.
 The assignment was also to keep as close as possible to a given design.

 ## The problem

-Describe how you approached to problem, and what tools and techniques you used to solve it.
-How did you plan?
-What technologies did you use?
-If you had more time, what would be next?

 I started with creating the different components I thought I was going to need.
 After that I fetched the already existing statuses from the API.
 My next step was the CSS and creating the look of the form.
 I found it difficult to create the "like"-buttons and ended up spending alot of time figuring it out.
 If I had more time I would have created a counter for keeping track of how many likes the user has made.